 Whatever the KPI, just ensure that you’re tracking it properly so you can report on any big wins (or learnings).

-Are you ready to get started with Pinterest?
 Although the platform has tangible benefits for all eCommerce and online ventures, there are various things to review before starting.
 While most people recommend quality over quantity, and great marketing design is always important, Pinterest marketing has a lot more to it.

 You need to keep track of emerging trends to stay ahead of the game.
 While it makes no sense to jump outside your core categories, researching the most successful content and trending topics is vital when creating original unique pins for your customers.
 Like most social networks, nothing remains the same forever.
 The platform is constantly improving and expanding with new eCommerce tools and technologies.

-New tool alert!
+New tool alert! - Pinterest Trends

 You can actually search US, UK and Canada Pinterest trends, making it even easier to discover what types of posts you should be sharing, and what keywords to use.
 You can even compare keywords to discover what is more popular, and also see popular pins, which can give you ideas on how to design your own (and which related keywords to target).